lenduong/Connect-Four-Public/README.md

 # Connect-Four: AI MODE
 This was a class project that's designed to play Connect-Four, the AI mode allows player to play against my AI algorithm, the player will always go first.
+Red is the human player, yellow is the AI.

 # DEMO
 A demo video of the AI algorithm has been upploaded under file!